ChapelR/custom-macros-for-sugarcube-2/readme.md

 ```

 #### `storyVar` option
-The cycle system script automatically creates a story variable object to hold all the created cycles; this allows you to save and load the cycles via SugarCube's built-in save system and it allows you to access the cycles natively in the IDE using a $variable.
-By default, the story variable is created with the name 'cycles' and accessed via '$cycles' in the IDE.
-You can change the name using the storyVar option.
+The cycle system script automatically creates a story variable object to hold all the created cycles; this allows you to save and load the cycles via SugarCube's built-in save system and it allows you to access the cycles natively in the IDE using a `$variable`.
+By default, the story variable is created with the name `'cycles'` and accessed via `$cycles` in the IDE.
+You can change the name using the `storyVar` option.
 Valid names are the same as all valid TwineScript variable names.

 #### `startTag` option
-The `startTag` value is a passage tag that will reset all cycles to 0 turns, and can be used instead of the `<<resetallcycles>>` macro.
-By default, the tag is 'startcycles'.
+The `startTag` value is a passage tag that will reset all cycles to `0` turns, and can be used instead of the `<<resetallcycles>>` macro.
+By default, the tag is `'startcycles'`.
 You can configure the name of the tag to your liking with this option.  **Note**: passage tags should not include spaces.

 #### `pauseTag` option
 The `pauseTag` value is a passage tag that will temporarily pause all cycles for the given passage, preventing them from collecting a turn.
-By default, the tag is 'pausecycles'.
+By default, the tag is `'pausecycles'`.
 You can configure the name of the tag to your liking with this option.  **Note**: passage tags should not include spaces.

 #### `menuTag` option
 The `menuTag` value is a passage tag that will prevent all cycles from collecting turns in both the tagged passage and the passage immediately following it.
 The idea behind this tag is to use it for menu options, so that entering and exiting a menu-style passage will not cause cycles' turns to increment.
-By default, the tag is 'menupause'.
+By default, the tag is `'menupause'`.
 You can configure the name of the tag to your liking with this option.  **Note**: passage tags should not include spaces.

 #### `tryGlobal` option
 There is one 'helper' functions included in these scripts: `setup.cycSystem.checkCycle()`.
 You can read more about how to use this function below.
-Obviously, this is a mouthful, so the function gets aliased as the global functions `checkCycle()`.
+Obviously, this is a mouthful, so the function definition gets copied over as the global function `checkCycle()`.
 This function is only created if its name is undefined, to prevent any potential compatibility issues.
 However, if you'd prefer to keep this function out of the global scope, you can set this value to false and it won't be sent to the global scope at all, even if its name isn't taken.
-You'll be forced to write out the longer `setup.cycSystem.checkCycle()` function, though, if you use it.
+You'll be forced to write out the longer `setup.cycSystem.checkCycle()` function, though.

 ### Macros